 Procurements are first identified during the planning phase of the project.
-For every external contractor, there needs to be a statement of work to serve as a document outlining the work being contracted.
+For every external contractor, there needs to be a statement of work (SOW) to serve as a document outlining the work being contracted.

 Prior to the contract, however, is a request for proposal in which multiple contractors get to bid on the job, and the project manager can determine from their bids who will get the contract.

+These requests are well-thought-out as they work as guiding documents throughout the project.
+The more specific, the better.
+This avoids confusion later and helps develop more accurate plans.
 This process is collected in the procurement management plan, which includes requirement documents, risk register, activity resource requirements, project schedule, activity cost estimates and more.